icure/medtech-docs/sdks/tutorial/index.md

 ```

-If your user already has its RSA Keypair, you can call `initUserCrypto` providing it, which will only
+If your user already has its RSA keypair, call `initUserCrypto` providing it, in order to initialize the cryptography
-store it in the current API.
+properly.
 Here is an example on how to do it :
 <!-- file://code-samples/tutorial/doctor-centric-app/index.mts snippet:init user crypto with existing key-->
 ```typescript